Wider Consumer Interests Working Group

 This working group looks at consumers interests in relation to food, beyond our food safety and regulatory remit.
 This includes themes such as health and nutrition, food affordability and food insecurity, and environmental sustainability.
 The group informs the identification of topics and appropriate methodologies to help the FSA build its evidence base on this topic.

-In September 2022, FSA Social Science leads requested ad-hoc support from the WCI Working Group to carry out an external review of the Consumer Insights Tracker which has been running since April 2020.
-Professor Spencer Henson led the review, which included a variety of internal and external stakeholder interviews.
-The review is now complete and makes recommendations, which have, and will continue to, inform the CIT as an established product.
+Substantive work to date includes an external review of the FSA Consumer Insights Tracker.
+The review is now complete (see outputs) and made recommendations, which have, and will continue to, inform the CIT as an established product.

 Members